 When your vermouth does go bad, save it for cooking.
-Fortified wines are great cooking wines and the "off" flavors will not affect your food as drastically as it will your cocktails.
+Fortified wines are great cooking wines and the "off" flavors will not affect your food as drastically as it will cocktails.

 As with all alcoholic ingredients, vermouth comes in a great range of prices and that often reflects the quality.
 The good news is that vermouth tends to be less expensive than liquor, but some of the bottom-shelf brands can leave a bit to be desired.
 These are some of the top-shelf brands to look for:

 - Martini & Rossi